attackmode/solid-octo-palm-tree/docker-litecoin/README.md

 # Docker Litecoin

-I have not built the Litecoin project, infact I'm a newbe to using it.
+I have not ever built the Litecoin project before, infact I'm a newbe to using it.
 I created a rudimentary while loop to daemonise the service.
 Can be built with:

 ```